harryjenniskens/sc1015MiniProject/README.md

 | ResNet-50 with weights                  | 58%      |
 | 3 Layer CNN (Single Classification)     | 65%      |

-### 💎 Conclusion & what we learned from this project
-- We learned the importance of understanding our dataset and how to better identify certain challenges it may present.
-- We used a pre-trained model that took 224x224 sized images, while our images were 512x512, meaning we lost nearly 81% of the available visual information when using the ResNet-50.
-Next time we should find and use a model that could cater to our image size.
-- Our dataset also came with about a thousand images that contained bounding boxes on visual indicators of diseases, but we did not implement this in our models due to complexity.
-- We also chose not to incorporate the patient's report and medical history into our prediction model.
-This and the bounding boxes could have potentially led to drastically more accurate results for our model, and is something we will look into incorporating for future projects.

 ### 📝 Summary
 - Each chest x-ray has 15 potential labels, 14 for diseases and 1 "no finding" label.
 Patients can have any combination of the 15 labels, meaning they can have 1-15 different labels or diagnosis.